-VCU Libraries, the Office of the Provost, the ALT Lab and Online@VCU, the Center for Teaching and Learning Excellence, Academic Technologies, and Barnes and Noble @ VCU partner for awards which support faculty adoption of zero-cost resources and creation of openly-licensed alternatives to expensive textbooks.
+VCU Libraries, the Office of the Provost, Online@VCU, the Center for Teaching and Learning Excellence, Academic Technologies, Barnes and Noble @ VCU, Inclusive Excellence, and the Friends of the VCU Libraries partner for awards which support faculty adoption of zero-cost resources and creation of openly-licensed alternatives to expensive textbooks.

 The high cost of textbooks has been shown to have an adverse impact on students’ academic experience, from which classes they choose to their ability to succeed in those classes.
 Free course materials remove this financially-derived barrier to access, increasing the possibility that students can succeed in their academic careers.
 Course materials with open licenses also allow faculty to tailor materials to their specific classes, creating engaging learning experiences for students.
 The Affordable Course Content Awards support faculty who wish to follow this path to enhance the learning experience for students across VCU.